R. Kelly arrested in Chicago on federal sex crime charges

 He was arrested after a 13-count federal indictment was handed down earlier Thursday in federal court for the Northern District of Illinois.

-“The counts include child porn, enticement of a minor and obstruction of justice,” Fitzpatrick said, adding that further details would be released Friday.
+“The counts include child porn, enticement of a minor and obstruction of justice,” Fitzpatrick said, adding that further details would be released later Friday.

-The R&B; singer already faces separate state sex-related charges in Illinois involving four women, three of whom were minors when the alleged abuse occurred.
+The arrest was the second time this year that Kelly has been taken into custody in Chicago on sex charges.
+The 52-year-old Grammy winner, whose real name is Robert Kelly, was arrested in February on 10 counts in Illinois involving four women, three of whom were minors when the alleged abuse occurred.
 He pleaded not guilty to those charges and was released on bail.

+Then on May 30, Cook County prosecutors added 11 more sex-related counts to the charges against the R&B; singer involving one of the women who accused him of sexually abusing her when she was underage.

+Kelly’s attorneys could not immediately be reached for comment on the federal indictment handed down Thursday.
+Fitzpatrick said Kelly’s arraignment date and time had not yet been set.

 Copyright © 2019 The Washington Times, LLC.